 When driving a forklift, drivers are more often than not in a tricky situation.
 Their visibility and spatial awareness are minimal.
 In such a situation, avoiding collisions can be complicated.
 Forklift safety systems can be installed to allow forklift drivers to be aware of their surroundings by alerting them if anything enters their blind spot.
 Such systems would help forklift drivers to easily avoid collisions with other forklifts as well as with pedestrians.

 These reliable technologies can drastically reduce delays and accidents.
 Some systems of this sort are:

-TotalTrax ImpactManager RF & ID – this is an access control, impact, and utilization tracking device designed to keep forklift centric environments in mind.
+- TotalTrax ImpactManager RF & ID – this is access control, impact, and utilization tracking device designed to keep forklift-centric environments in mind.
 When integrated into forklift safety procedures, it can reduce damages and injury costs.
 It allows for vehicle access control and operation monitoring.
 Its user-friendly interface ensures that only trained drivers can operate the device.

-The Structure Monitor – It is a device that protects permanent structures from collisions.
+- Structure Monitor – It is a device that protects permanent structures from collisions.
 It can be used as a standalone device when a solar panel is added.
 It can also be connected to 110V AC.
 It senses the generator on the truck as it approaches and sends back a warning to the truck.
 Thus, it helps in avoiding collisions.

-Collision Avoidance Module: It is an add-on component of the XL Magnetic field generator.
+- Collision Avoidance Module – It is an add-on component of the XL Magnetic field generator.
 It alerts the driver of sensing the proximity to the generator’s magnetic field.

 In Summation, forklifts are beneficial devices and have a wide application in many industries.
 They can, however, pose a considerable security risk.
-If the right forklift safety precautions are taken, accidents and mishaps can very easily be avoided.
+If the proper forklift safety precautions are taken, accidents and mishaps can very easily be avoided.